-As you start your application, think about who will be your reference, who will you contact to ask for transcripts, who referred you to AIIAS, and other details.
+As you start your application, think about who will be your reference, who you will contact to ask for transcripts, who referred you to AIIAS, and other details.
 After checking the admission deadlines and completing your application form, it’s time to submit your application.

 A housing form should be completed and submitted once the student is admitted to AIIAS (for students coming to the campus).